TheresLundqvist/Ski-resorts/README.md

 <img width="800" src="documentation/resort-cards.png">

 The resort cards gives the user a glimpse over the diffrent resorts on the webiste.
 The user can preview the resort through a image, see a preview of the resort description and a read more button that takes the user to the full detailed resort page.
 The resort cards are intented to give the user the possibility to overview the diffrent resorts in a clean and organized way, get inspired and then let them decide which resort they want a more detailed view over.
-The resort rating counter is visable in the card view but not yet implemented due to time constraints.
+The resort rating counter is visable on the cards and in the full view, so that the user instantly can see which resort has the best rating.

 ### Resort details page